ajitpal/Retail-Problem-Solution/README.md

  2. Point no 4 is fixed and is mandatory on whole bill amount before applying any percentage discount.
     This would be addon after percentage discount is applied.

+Steps to Run:

+1. Download project as Zip
+2. Extract and open project
+3. Right click on solution and Restore Nuget Packges
+4. Build solution
+5. You can see test cases in Test Explorer now.